saravanx41/CxScanStream/README.md

 - **All Scans**: Processes all SAST, SCA, KICS, APISEC scans on master, main, develop branches.(or update script for custom branches)
 - **Fast**: ~50-60 seconds for 140 projects.
 - **Simple Auth**: Uses CHECKMARX_TOKEN from .env.
+### Note
+CxScanStream processes only the latest completed scan per project for efficiency.
+Historical scans are not included.

 ### Requirements
 - Python: 3.8+